NatalieTanML/cs536-assignments/assignments/assignment3/README.md

 Previously, in [assignment2](../assignment2), the [`bridge.py`](assignments/assignment2/p4rt-src/bridge.py) script was implementing the entire logic of a learning bridge, including the table for filtering same-segment packets.
 Whereas, the [`bridge.p4`](assignments/assignment2/p4-src/bridge.p4) code was simply forwarding all incoming traffic from hosts to the Python runtime and traffic from the runtime to the hosts---it wasn't bridging the packets, itself.

 This time, however, if you look at the [`bridge.p4`](assignments/assignment3/p4-src/bridge.p4) code under the `assignments/assignment3/p4-src` folder, it implements a table [`bridge_table`](assignments/assignment3/p4-src/bridge.p4#L102) that matches the destination Ethernet address and ingress port of the arriving packet.
-A successful match indicates that the desintation host resides on the same port as the source host, and the bridge should therefore drop the packet.
+A successful match indicates that the destination host resides on the same port as the source host, and the bridge should therefore drop the packet.
 To do so, when broadcasting packets to egress ports, the bridge sends a copy of the packet to the Python runtime (or controller), [`bridge.py`](assignments/assignment3/p4rt-src/bridge.py).
 The controller learns the source Ethernet address and ingress port of the packet and installs a rule in `bridge_table` with a `drop` action.
 Next time, whenever the destination address and ingress port of a packet matches the table entry, it's dropped by the bridge.

 > **NOTE:** Pay close attention to which Ethernet address is being used for learning and forwarding.
 When learning, the controller installs a flow rule with packet's source Ethernet address [`line 105`](assignments/assignment3/p4rt-src/bridge.py#L105).
 However, when forwarding, the bridge uses the packet's destination Ethernet address for lookup [`line 104`](assignments/assignment3/p4-src/bridge.p4#L104).

 Please invest sometime going through the [`bridge.p4`](assignments/assignment3/p4-src/bridge.p4) and [`bridge.py`](assignments/assignment3/p4rt-src/bridge.py) code to understand their various components in detail.
-You will be working with similar functions when implenenting your custom learning switch.
+You will be working with similar functions when implementing your custom learning switch.

 - **Bridging in P4** <br>The P4 code has the following main components:
   - **Header declarations, [`line 38`](assignments/assignment3/p4-src/bridge.p4#L38).** Defines the Ethernet and PacketIn header structures used by the bridge.